 When considering an NLP Practitioner course it’s a good idea to decide what you want to have at the end of the process…

 Do you want lots of knowledge and a nice piece of paper to frame and hang on the wall afterwards?
 Or do you want lots of knowledge, a nice piece of paper plus practical skills which you can apply, right away, in your everyday life.

 Because if you want to have the practical skills you need to learn actively through listening, discussing, doing, and reviewing.
-And this does take more time, requires smaller groups and cannot be delegated to unskilled staff.
+And this does take more time, requires smaller groups and your training cannot be delegated to unskilled staff.

 Faster learning through hypnosis…

 Some organisations promise that you can learn quicker because they will use hypnosis to train you.
 Hypnosis certainly can enable some people to feel better about themselves and their subject and, some say, to more quickly acquire certain types knowledge.

 However it is questionable whether hypnosis can be used to develop complex skills.
 If this were the case it would be widely used in mass markets such as driving tuition, flying lessons, etc. where millions could benefit and huge profits could be generated by teaching hundreds or thousands of people at a time.